-C. In its replies the ILO submits that the complainants are mistaken in contending that the whole set of rules on the post adjustment system forms part of the Staff Regulations.
+It is mistaken to contend that the whole set of rules on the post adjustment system forms part of the Staff Regulations.
 The Director-General's sole responsibility under the Staff Regulations is to see that the class of Geneva is correctly determined: he is not concerned with the determination of that of New York.
 The complainants are not imputing to him any mistake of law or of fact in applying the multiplier which pertained to Geneva because of the Assembly's resolution and the Commission's later decision.
 Even supposing all the rules on post adjustment did form part of the Staff Regulations, the Director-General has no power to question the procedure followed by the Commission or decline to apply its decisions on the class of Geneva.
 Although the agencies have endorsed the Commission's Statute, it is not akin to a body they have set up to help them in taking their decisions.
 It has full control over its own procedural rules and the substantive rules it has issued on the post adjustment system.
-Once it has taken a decision altering the class of a duty station the Director-

-General is bound to follow, subject only to safeguard of the staff's acquired rights.
-The ILO accordingly asks the Tribunal to dismiss the complaints on the grounds that the complainants' pleas are not material: none of them challenges the lawfulness of the Director-General's decision to apply to Geneva the class determined by the Commission.
+Once it has taken a decision altering the class of a duty station the Director-General is bound to follow, subject only to safeguard of the staff's acquired rights.
+He has only limited authority on which bounds are set by the need for all the agencies to abide by the common system.
+The WHO accordingly asks the Tribunal to dismiss the complaints on the grounds that the complainants' pleas are not material: none of them challenges the lawfulness of the Director-General's decision to apply to Geneva the class determined by the Commission.

-Subsidiarily the ILO submits that the complainants' pleas are devoid of merit.
+Subsidiarily the WHO submits that the complainants' pleas are devoid of merit.

-(1) Neither the Commission nor its Chairman misconstrued its authority in acting on the Assembly's resolution.
+- (1) In deciding against holding a special session of the Commission its Chairman acted intra vires.
+Besides the Commission met three months later and upheld the Chairman's decisions. - (2) Neither the Commission nor its Chairman misconstrued its authority in acting on the Assembly's resolution.
 In a statement to the competent committee of the Assembly in November 1984 the Chairman of the Commission sought to explain why, though it had increased the index for New York by 9.6 per cent, it did not believe that the margin was too wide.
 The Assembly did not share that opinion but adopted resolution 39/27.
 In taking the view that it should act on the resolution the Commission did not misuse its authority: it simply made a judicious exercise thereof.

 It is untrue that the Commission applied the procedure for post adjustment to a purpose - namely the setting of the margin - extraneous to those for which it was intended.
 The whole system rests on the Noblemaire principle and on the rule that there should be a margin, the classes of the duty stations being merely a device to ensure respect for that principle and that rule.
 If the Assembly believes that the device is not ensuring such respect, it is only reasonable that it should ask that the functioning of the device be suspended.
-That is what it did here, and the ILO is not concerned with whether the Assembly's stand on the matter was right or wrong.
+That is what it did here, and the WHO is not concerned with whether the Assembly's stand on the matter was right or wrong.
 It is immaterial that the explanatory booklets issued to the staff on the post adjustment system do not bring out the importance of the margin: that is not what they are for.
 Their sole purpose is to explain how the system for ensuring equivalent purchasing power in the duty stations works.
 The Commission has always taken a close interest in the size of the margin.